Frequently Asked Questions

 We recommend disconnecting the cable for transport and keeping the keyboard protected from dust and hard impacts.
 We sell a case custom-designed to fit the Atreus.

 You will receive an email receipt after checkout.
 If you need an official invoice in addition, please write us at firstname.lastname@example.org and tell us your order number as well as any information you need included on the invoice (company name, address, etc.)

-While we are happy to replace or repair defective keyboards under the terms of our one year limited warranty, we are unable to offer refunds for used keyboards.
+While we are happy to replace or repair defective keyboards under the terms of our one year limited warranty, we are unable to offer refunds for shipped keyboards.
 In particular, because we don’t sell refurbished keyboards, we aren’t able to accept returns on used keyboards just because the purchaser doesn’t like it.

-The Model 01’s firmware is open source.
+The Atreus’s firmware is open source.
 You are free to modify it and, if you wish, to share your changes.
 It’s also possible to replace our firmware entirely.
 We’ve done a bunch of work to make sure that you can’t “brick” (destroy) your keyboard just by flashing alternate firmware.
 If you think that you might have bricked your keyboard, please drop us a line and we can walk you through recovery procedures.

 That said, it is possible for custom firmware to do things that will destroy your keyboard.
 If misbehaving custom firmware destroys your keyboard, that voids your warranty.